DFocusFE/sock-client-stomp/README.md

 - re-connect
 - authentication by token
-- project based, let's say you are working on a SaaS platform, several projects may watch for SPP individually
+- project based, let's say you are working on a SaaS platform, several projects may watch for SSP individually
 - easy to subscribe messages for current user
 - easy to subscribe broadcast messages
 - no need to worry about re-subscribe process whenever re-connect triggered